christian-hess-94/web-design-knowledge-base/What is Web Design.md

 ---

 Design in general is supposed to add value and meaning to something.
-It can achieve that by simplyfyi
+It can achieve that by simplifying, explaining, modifying, dignifying, dramatizing, persuading and even entertaining those who interact with it.

+### Adding value and meaning:

 ---